dustinpfister/blog_posts/_posts/threejs-examples-nested-groups.md

 layout: post
 categories: three.js
 id: 863
-updated: 2022-08-25 08:37:35
+updated: 2023-09-12 08:58:30
-version: 1.14
+version: 1.15
 ---

-This will be a post on a nested groups [threejs example](/2021/02/19/threejs-examples/) that I made today that is a continuation of what I started with my post on use of the user data object in the object3d class.
-The user data object of the Object3d class is a standard object for everything based on object3d for parking application specific data to help make sure that there are no conflicts with properties that are used with three.js.
+This will be a post on a nested groups [threejs example](/2021/02/19/threejs-examples/) that I made today that is a continuation of what I started with my post on use of the [user data object](/2021/02/16/threejs-userdata/) in the object3d class.
+The user data object of the Object3d class is a standard object for parking application specific data to help make sure that there are no conflicts with properties that are used with threejs internals.
+In other worlds if you find yourself that you want to park some of your own data that has to do with your own code on an object by object basis the user data object is the safe way to do just that.

-When making my own code for an over all three.js project I am going to end up with a lot of my own properties and javaScript code that updates those properties.
+When making my own code for an over all threejs project I am going to end up with a lot of my own properties and javaScript code that updates those properties.
 I could do something where I keep all of my own code separate, and then apply that to mesh objects, groups, cameras and so forth.
 That is to have say to separate collections of state data, one of which I create and update with my own code, and then methods that I used to update the state of a scene objects and all children.
 However there should still be a standard way of appending some data to objects and the way to do so would be to make use of this user data object.
+So this threejs example project is just an exercise of doing just that.

 <!-- more -->